Crisis in Kitsap – What are the real causes of homelessness in Kitsap County?

 The homeless are at much greater risk of physical and mental illness, substance abuse, assault, and in the case of children, frequent and prolonged absences from school.
 The mere lack of a mailing address makes it immeasurably more difficult to apply for jobs or public assistance, or to enroll children in school.

 The goal of this article is to explore the causes of homelessness, some of the misconceptions of homelessness, and the causes and history of the housing affordability crisis currently gripping the U.S. and specifically Kitsap County.
-This crisis in Kitsap County is a multi-faceted problem that has culminated as a result of several factors, both macro-economic (i.e.: causes that are national in scale, such as restrictions in favorable financing availability for multi-family housing construction and purchase) and micro-economic (i.e.: local factors, such as tight housing supply in Seattle spilling over into Kitsap County) which have culminated together, resulting in “the perfect storm” for affordable housing, especially for those in the lowest income bracket.
+This crisis in Kitsap County is a multi-faceted problem that is a result of several factors, both macro-economic (i.e.: causes that are national in scale, such as restrictions in favorable financing availability for multi-family housing construction and purchase) and micro-economic (i.e.: local factors, such as tight housing supply in Seattle spilling over into Kitsap County), resulting in “the perfect storm” for affordable housing, especially for those in the lowest income bracket.
 As of the Spring of 2019, these unfavorable economic housing conditions for affordable housing continue to deteriorate, and there is no sign of improvement in the near future – it will get worse before it gets better.